Glider on the horizon

 Veterans Air to launch first cargo glider.
 November 1945.

-This first article from the Morning Edition of The Courier-Journal, Louisville, KY, on 30 November 1945, is news reporting at its best.
+This first article from the Morning Edition of a Louisville, KY, paper on 30 November 1945 is news reporting at its best.
 Wish it had a by-line.
 The reporter unfolds names, type cargo, info sources, history, operations plans, and a unique transport method.
 A borrowed glider.

 My thanks, again, to Al Stettner for finding this 1945 article in November 2021.
 Al’s father, Jack Stettner, was a Veterans Air co-founder, investor, international and domestic pilot, and the first of my Dad’s men that I met face-to-face. 🙂